When Your Divorce Agreement No Longer Reflects Your Circumstances

 Years after a divorce agreement is reached and entered, life and circumstances often change.
 We have seen plenty of cases where the details of a divorce agreement, such as child custody and visitation or child support and alimony, no longer match the realities of life.
 Sometimes one of the parties no longer has sufficient income for the support demands, or the needs of one of the parties are different than what it used to be.

 Our attorneys have experience with this situation, and we can help you seek the modification you need.
-The Holliston, Franklin, Medway and surrounding Massachusetts communities, law firm of Kenney & Kenney has been handling family law cases and other legal practice areas cases since opening our doors in 1955.
+The Holliston, Franklin, Medway and surrounding Massachusetts communities, law firm of Kenney & Kenney, Attorneys at Law has been handling family law cases and other legal practice areas cases since opening our doors in 1955.

 Most aspects of a divorce agreement may be modified, including: